Face the Music (New Kids on the Block album)

 Face the Music is the fifth studio album by American boyband New Kids on the Block, released on January 25, 1994.
 The album debuted at number 37 on the Billboard 200 in the United States, with first-week sales of 27,000 copies.
-According to Nielsen SoundScan, the album had sold 138,000 copies in the U.S. as of 2008.
+According to Nielsen SoundScan, the album had sold 138,000 copies in the US as of 2008.

 Background

-In 1993, after about two years out of the limelight, the New Kids went back into the studio and began recording their fifrth studio album, before splitting up a year later.
-By this point, due to a strong backlash and allegations of lip-synching, the group pushed for a more mature image and song selection that would appeal to fans.
+In 1993, after about two years out of the limelight, the New Kids went back into the studio and began recording their fifth studio album, before splitting up a year later.
+By this point, due to a strong backlash and allegations of lip-synching, the group pushed for a more mature image and focused on recording songs that would appeal to their aging fans.
 In addition, they had outgrown the "New Kids" name: Joey McIntyre was 21, Jordan Knight was 23, Donnie Wahlberg and Danny Wood were 24, and Jonathan Knight was 25 years old.